Different species of mushrooms produce different toxins with different effects

 Mushrooms that cause delayed gastrointestinal symptoms include Amanita phalloides and related types of mushroom (members of the Amanita, Gyromitra, and Cortinarius genera).

 Amanita phalloides causes 95% of mushroom poisoning deaths.
 Vomiting and diarrhea start in 6 to 12 hours.
-Sometimes the blood sugar level drops dangerously low.
+Sometimes the blood sugar level drops dangerously low (hypoglycemia Hypoglycemia Hypoglycemia is abnormally low levels of sugar (glucose) in the blood.
+Hypoglycemia is most often caused by drugs taken to control diabetes.
+Much less common causes of hypoglycemia include other... read more ).
 Symptoms subside for a few days, but then people develop liver failure Liver Failure Liver failure is severe deterioration in liver function.
 Liver failure is caused by a disorder or substance that damages the liver.
 Most people have jaundice (yellow skin and eyes), feel tired... read more and sometimes kidney failure Overview of Kidney Failure This chapter includes a new section on COVID-19 and acute kidney injury (AKI).
 Kidney failure is the inability of the kidneys to adequately filter metabolic waste products from the blood.
 Kidney... read more .
 Liver failure causes the skin to turn yellow (jaundice).
 People with kidney failure may have reduced urination or may have stopped urinating.
 Sometimes the symptoms disappear on their own, but about half of the people who have this type of poisoning die in 5 to 8 days.
 People with liver failure may survive if given a liver transplant Liver Transplantation Liver transplantation is the surgical removal of a healthy liver or sometimes a part of a liver from a living person and then its transfer into a person whose liver no longer functions.
 (See... read more .

 Amanita smithiana mushrooms tend to cause delayed vomiting and diarrhea (about 6 to 12 hours after they are eaten).
 Kidney failure can occur within 3 days to 1 or 2 weeks after the mushrooms are eaten, and people often need temporary hemodialysis Hemodialysis Dialysis is an artificial process for removing waste products and excess fluids from the body, a process that is needed when the kidneys are not functioning properly.
 There are a number of reasons... read more .